 The energy density of your beam should be calculated in terms of J/cm2.
-The graph to the right shows why the energy density provides the best metric for short pulse sources.
-Under these conditions, energy density scales independently of spot size, one does not need to compute an adjusted LIDT to adjust for changes in spot size.
+The graph to the right shows why expressing the LIDT as an energy density provides the best metric for short pulse sources.
+In this regime, the LIDT given as an energy density can be applied to any beam diameter; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
 This calculation assumes a uniform beam intensity profile.
 You must now adjust this energy density to account for hotspots or other nonuniform intensity profiles and roughly calculate a maximum energy density.
-For reference a Gaussian beam typically has a maximum energy density that is twice that of the 1/e2 beam.
+For reference a Gaussian beam typically has a maximum energy density that is twice that of the $1/e^2$ beam.